dips-21/my_practice/README.md

 checks whether that instance is of a specified type (class/sub-class/interface) or not.
 Just like other comparison operators, it returns true or false.

 static class:-
 =================
 Static is like a normal top level class,inside namespace of outer class .
 It's object is created directly without outer class object.
 It does not have reference to its outer class object.
           class House{      static class Window{} }
-new pkg.House.Wndow() //House object not needed to created window.
+new pkg.House.Window() //House object not needed to created window.

 A static nested class may be instantiated without instantiating its outer class.
 Inner classes can access both static and non-static members of the outer class.